szymor/binclock/README.md

 * Snake "game" (you cannot eat food here)

 ### Other information
-Date of project completion - August 2014
+Date of project completion - March 2013

 In the extras folder there is the source code of the Windows application pretending to be a binary clock.